Lokpriya Gopinath Bordoloi International Airport: Runway

 The airport has a 3110 m-long and 60 m-wide runway, oriented 02/20, capable of handling widebody aircraft like the Boeing 787, and is equipped with CAT-III Instrument Landing System (ILS), Döppler Very High Frequency (DVOR)/Distance Measuring Equipment (DME) and PAPI lights facilities to allow flight operations to take place at night and during unfavourable weather conditions, like rain and fog.
 The airport has two aprons–one in front of the main passenger terminal and another in front of the under-construction second passenger terminal, together capable for parking of 25 narrowbody aircraft like the Airbus A321 and Boeing 737.

 Terminals

 Terminal 1

 Terminal 1 is the existing passenger terminal since 1958.
-It covers an area of 28685 sqm, and is divided into two parts for domestic and international travellers.
-It has three levels–the ground floor for arrivals, the mezzanine floor for boarding area and the third floor for departures.
+It covers an area of 28685 sqm, and is divided into two parts for domestic and international passengers.
+It has three levels: the ground floor for arrivals, the mezzanine floor for boarding area and the third floor for departures.
 It has four aerobridges, and is capable for serving 20,000 passengers during peak hours and 6 million passengers annually.
 In front of its entrance, there is a large parking space for vehicles.
 To its north, there is a cargo terminal along with storage areas, and to its south, there are an air traffic control (ATC) tower, a fire station, a fuel station and a technical block.

+Terminal 2

+Terminal 2 is designed by internationally acclaimed Indian architect Nuru Karim.
+The terminal’s architecture draws inspiration from Assam’s Kopou phool (foxtail orchid) and incorporates more than 140 metric tonnes of bamboo.
+Its design further integrates elements of Assam’s traditional bholuka bamboo craftsmanship along with bamboo construction techniques associated with the Apatani tribe of Arunachal Pradesh, reflecting the cultural heritage and architectural traditions of Northeast India.
+The design received the International Architecture Award 2025 for integrating regional identity with contemporary infrastructure.

+The new terminal is equipped with modern passenger infrastructure, including 10 aerobridges, 16 self-baggage drop counters, enhanced security systems, and expanded retail as well as dining facilities.